basbiezemans/chit-chat-classifier/README.md

 Requirements: Python 3.6+, Sklearn, Nltk

-You can call the classifier script with an excerpt as argument:
+You can run the classifier script with an excerpt as argument:

 ```bash
 $ python chitchat_classifier.py "Let's have lunch and catch up next week"